SalmaAmgarou/FSTT-ChatBot/README.md

 #### Data Collection

-Data about FSTT, including courses, activities, and other relevant information, was collected using web scraping technique especially `scrapy framework` that provide an incredible integration with database easiest scraping with css selector
+Data about FSTT, including courses, activities, and other relevant information, was collected using web scraping technique especially `scrapy framework` , this is the link of the repository of the scraping process : [https://github.com/HAFDAOUIH/Crawl_FSTT.git] that provide an incredible integration with database easiest scraping with css selector

 ### Fine-Tuning Process:
 #### Dataset Preparation: